jackyuyz/CrackedCourse/SPEC.md

 2. Domain calculations and validation must be pure functions where possible.
 3. The UI never renders raw model output; it renders schema-validated application data.
 4. Database migrations are append-only after merging; schema changes require a new migration.
-5. Seed/demo data uses fictional names and courses or properly licensed/public source material.
+5. Development and test seed data uses fictional names and courses or properly licensed/public source material.
 6. Avoid a separate microservice for MVP unless a measured platform limit makes it necessary.

 ---